TheOdinProject/curriculum/javascript/path.md

 8. P2P on javascript APIs
 8. Add to seeds

-### Lessons

 ## The Basics and the Browser

 ### Description
-You've already completed the [Web Development 101 course](/courses/web-development-101/lessons#section-the-front-end), right?
-Good, because now we'll be moving at warp speed into new frontiers.
-This section will cover a lot of ground and your brain may melt down a few times, but don't worry, that's just a flesh wound.
-Patch 'er up and keep going!
-When in doubt, build something.

-This is also where things get really fun, since you get to immediately see everything you're building in the browser.
-You'll create everything from games to browser widgets along the way.
-By the end of this section, you'll know everything you need to build fun and interesting front-ends.
-But, of course, it's really just the beginning.
-The real trick is building *well* and, ultimately, integrating your front-ends with your back ends.
-Gogogo!
+We'll zoom through the basics of Javascript and how it's used in the browser with jQuery.
+This where things get really fun, since you get to immediately see everything you're building in the browser.
+By the end of this section, you'll actually know everything you need to build fun and interesting front-ends but, of course, it's really just the beginning.

 1. How This Course Will Work
     /introduction.md